unimelbmdap/doiget-tdm/docs/publishers/avail_publishers.rst

 ----

 ``doiget_tdm_pnas_valid_hostname``
-    Full-text requests can only be made from systems matching this hostname.
+    Full-text requests can only be made from systems matching this hostname (optional).

 Royal Society
 -------------

 ``doiget_tdm_royal_society_valid_hostname``
-    Full-text requests can only be made from systems matching this hostname.
+    Full-text requests can only be made from systems matching this hostname (optional).

 .. note::
     Access must be granted by the Royal Society; see `Data sharing and mining <https://royalsociety.org/journals/ethics-policies/data-sharing-mining/#data-mining>`_.